 Multiple temperature readings

-I took my temperature when I first woke up in the night and then again at my usual wake-up time.
+I took my basal body temperature when I first woke up in the night and then again at my usual wake-up time.
 Which temperature should I use?

-In general, you should use the temperature from your regular wake-up time.
+In general, you should use the basal body temperature (BBT) from your regular wake-up time.
 If you get up in the night for any reason and you know that you will go back to sleep and wake again at your usual wake-up time, resist the urge to take your temperature.
-Taking your temperature more than once usually just leads to confusion and will often make you lose more sleep.
+Taking your BBT more than once usually just leads to confusion and anxiety and will often make you lose more sleep.

 If you are not sure that you will be able to go back to sleep, you can take your temperature, but only use it on your chart if you are not able to go back to sleep.
-Always enter any special circumstances in the notes section of your chart so that you will remember what conditions might be affecting a temperature reading.
+Always enter any special circumstances in the notes section of your Fertility Friend app so that you will remember what conditions might be affecting a temperature reading.